 The display is intended to provide the public with insights and education as they read the cross-section of quotes and stories, inspire those currently in the situation of domestic violence who believe they can't leave, and to celebrate the courage of the women who have succeeded in leaving domestic violence behind them.

-Zonta Central Coast will display “Walk In My Shoes” at Westfield Tuggerah, in the area outside the H&M store, from Thursday, September 25th, 2025, to Sunday, September 27th, 2025.
-The display will be open from 9 am to 5 pm.
+Zonta Central Coast will display “Walk In My Shoes” at Erina Fair Shopping Centre, in the area outside the Myers store, near Michael Hill Jewelers and The Body Shop from Thursday, May 14th, 2026, to Saturday, May 16th, 2026.
+The display will be open from 9 am to 4 pm.

 Violence against women is preventable.